kcmw3e/kcmw3e.github.io/src/about.md

 Whenever I find the inspiration and time, I like to write fiction in the form of short stories, a novella I've been working on since graduating from CMU, and a novel series I've had on the backburner since I was 15.
-Maybe someday I I'll be able able to share them.
+Maybe someday I'll be able able to share them.

 <!------------------------------------------------------------------------------
 Links